ghostlexly/lt-node/readme.md

 - **Full tsconfig.json Support**: Complete compatibility with your TypeScript configuration.
 - **Parallel Type Checking**: Maximize productivity with non-blocking type checking.
 - **Complete Node.js Compatibility**: Ensure seamless integration with Node.js.
+- **Static File Support**: Automatically copies non-TypeScript files to the output directory, ensuring access to all files in the production build as during development, without requiring additional configuration, plugins, or scripts.
+- **Watch Mode**: Automatically recompiles and reruns the TypeScript files when you make changes.

 Adopt **LT-Node** today and transform your TypeScript development experience!